OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Finnhub](https://user-images.githubusercontent.com/46355364/207832601-62007d95-410c-4d03-a5a3-b177d1894a4c.png)

-Add this key to the OpenBB SDK with:
+Add this key to the OpenBB Platform with:

 ```console
 openbb.keys.finnhub(key = 'REPLACE_WITH_KEY', persist = True)